 OnWebChange helps you to select multiple areas within your webpage and notify for any changes detected.
-Along with web page, you can also monitor files like PDF, images, videos, plain text, etc.
+Along with a web page, you can also monitor files like PDF, images, videos, plain text, etc.

 You have an option to configure the way you want to be notified by email, pushover, teamstinct, or HTTP callback.

 WebOrion monitor offers visual change, content & integrity monitoring.
 You have an option to receive notification by email, SMS, or Webhooks.

 WebOrion monitor service is available on Cloud (SaaS), on-premise appliance, or virtual appliance.

 Versionista crawls the entire site to monitor changes and notifies by e-mail or slack.
 Not just HTML, but Versionista is capable of track changes in PDF, text, and dynamic contents as well.

 Monitor a particular area or entire site every 24 hours for FREE.
 And, if you need to increase the frequency, then upgrade to check every hour from $4.90 per month.

 Wachete is capable of monitoring password protected page, dynamic page, and integrates well with third-party products.